Adaptech/letseventsource/README.md

-# Join us at [Lester Conference 2018](https://workshop.adaptechsolutions.net/lestercon2018/) April 12th and 13th in Vancouver for the open source launch!!
+# Join us at [LesterCon 2018](https://workshop.adaptechsolutions.net/lestercon2018/) April 12th and 13th in Vancouver for the open source launch!!

 # Let's Event Store